readdle/system7/README.md

 You use System 7 via a CLI tool named `s7`.

-Read [this](Why%20custom%20submodules%20system.md) to understand why we created it.
+⚠️ Important note: System 7 was originally developed by Mac/iOS development team for their practical needs, thus `s7` is Mac OS only.
+Please, read [this](Why%20custom%20submodules%20system.md) to understand why we created it.

 ## Installation